What Are The Dominant And Recessive Traits

 Environmental Influences on Phenotype

 It's crucial to remember that an organism's phenotype isn't solely determined by its genotype.
-Environmental factors can also play a significant role.
-For example, the height of a plant is influenced by both its genes and the amount of sunlight, water, and nutrients it receives.
+In real terms, environmental factors can also play a significant role.
 Similarly, human height is influenced by nutrition and overall health.
+To give you an idea, the height of a plant is influenced by both its genes and the amount of sunlight, water, and nutrients it receives.
 This interaction between genes and environment is known as gene-environment interaction.

 Frequently Asked Questions (FAQ)